sdr-enthusiasts/docker-acarshub/README.md

 | SERIAL_VDLM  | Serial for the RTLSDR dongle used for VDLM decoding. | Yes, if ENABLE_ACARS and ENABLE_VDLM is enabled | Blank |
 | FREQS_VDLM  | List of frequencies, separaed by spaces, used for VDLM monitoring. | Yes, if ENABLE_VDLM is enabled | Blank |

+## Viewing the messages

+As it stands right now, this container will show the last 200 received messages via the web server if `VERBOSE` is enabled.
+No processing of the messages in to a more readable format is done.
+The messages are viewable at `containerip`.

 ## Logging

 * All processes are logged to the container's stdout unless `VERBOSE` is enabled in which case aircraft messages are logged to the disk.
 General logging can be viewed with `docker logs [-f] container`.